Last modified January 3, 2021

 The Raspberry Pi, as such, is cheap.
-Its manufacturer, the Raspberry Foundation, designed it to universalize computing worldwide, including many countries where even the cheapest of computers could not be afforded.
+Its manufacturer, the Raspberry Foundation, conceived it to universalize computing throughout the world, including many underdeveloped countries where they could not afford even the cheapest of computers.

 The initial model, back in 2012, was released for $ 25.
-Subsequent versions have greatly improved their hardware with very little price increase.
-The new version 4 has a target price of about $ 35.
+The following versions have greatly improved their hardware with very little price increase.
+The new version 4 has a base price of about $ 35.

-To conclude, keep in mind that Raspberry Pi do not work with Windows, but with Linux, so if you are not familiar with it, you will have to start them by following the many videos and tutorials on the Internet.
+Keep in mind that the Raspberry Pi does not work with Windows (for now, and with nuances), but with Linux, so if you are not familiar with it, you will have to start them by following the many videos and tutorials on the Internet.